-- 1. the original owner did not waive its right to request a QC during the allocation of the tax credits; - 2. the tax credit property meets the basic physical compliance standards that are necessary to claim credits; - 3. the owner has secured waivers of any purchase option and right of first refusal connected to the property; - 4. the project and owners are in compliance and all programmatic requirements and are in good standing with the HHFDC.
+- 1. the original owner did not waive its right to request a QC during the allocation of the LIHTC; - 2. the LIHTC property meets the basic physical compliance standards that are necessary to claim credits; - 3. the owner has secured waivers of any purchase option and right of first refusal connected to the property; - 4. the project and owners are in compliance and all programmatic requirements and are in good standing with the HHFDC.